qyang-confluent/ccloud-workshops/series-getting-started-with-cc/workshop-connectors/extra.md

 The confluent cli will be installed in ./bin directory, so you need to add it to your path.

-3. Log in to [Confluent Cloud](https://confluent.cloud) and enter your email and password.
+1. Log in and enter your email and password.

 ```
 confluent login --save